FarhanShoukat/web-app-cloudformation/README.md

-# Web App Cloudformation
+# Web App CloudFormation
-A simple web application deployed on AWS using cloudformation.
-This project does not focus on creating a web application but rather how to deploy it on AWS and autoscale it according to the traffic.
+A simple web application deployed on AWS using CloudFormation.
+This project does not focus on creating a web application rather how to deploy it on AWS and autoscale it according to the traffic.
 For this purpose, EC2 instances are running in an auto scaling group.
 To expose the application to the world, an Application Load Balancer is attached to the Auto Scaling group.

 ## Architecture
 <p align="middle">